This is an absolutely delicious, creamy but light, cheesecake. If you have never been a fan of

 Place the springform pan in a large roasting pan.
 Pour hot water into the roasting pan to come halfway up the sides of the springform pan.
 Bake for 65 minutes, or until the cheesecake is golden.
 The center of the cake will still move slightly when the pan is gently shaken.
 Transfer the cake to a wire rack and allow to cool for 1 hour.

 Do you love cheesecake but sometimes find that one large cake is too big for you?
 These mini springform pans are perfect for individual cakes, cheesecakes, and quiches.
-The four little springform pans in this set are made of heavy-gauge steel for gentle, uniform heat distribution.
-Mini cheesecakes also make a unique dessert presentation for guests.
+Pans can also be used to create beautiful three layer cakes suited for any occasion.